-Motorola format Motorola or Intel format can be set.
+Motorola format Can be set.

 Word alignment The terminal is positioned on a word boundary in the Bus Coupler.

 Ch n CB Control byte for channel n (appears in the process image of the outputs).

 Ch n SB Status byte for channel n (appears in the process image of the inputs).